enormandeau/meditation-timer/README.md

 ### FEATURES

- - Set preparation and meditation periods duration
+ - Set preparation and meditation periods durations
- - Choose the number of bells before and after the meditation period
+ - Choose number of bells to play before and after the meditation period
  - Add optional bells at intervals during meditation
  - Use as a pomodoro timer! (see details in the `Pomodoro` section)

 ### DEPENDENCIES